 Narcotics Anonymous (NA) is a nonprofit fellowship or society of men and women for whom drugs had become a major problem.
 We are recovering addicts who meet regularly to help each other stay clean.
 This is a program of complete abstinence from all drugs.
 There is only one requirement for membership, the desire to stop using.
-Click below for a NA meeting list.
+Click below for a NA meeting list - either you can click and open the document or you can use your smart phone to scan the QR code below for the schedule you would like. (***This list isn't Coulee Council generated - List is updated as we are given the updates.)

 After the six week Get Your Loved One Sober class, participants are provided the opportunity to participate in the Healing Offers Personal Empowerment (H.O.P.E.) support group.
 This post-Get Your Loved One Sober support group offers hope and problem-solving techniques through specifically designed activities.
 The goal is to encourage participants to open up in a safe environment about current and on-going struggles.
 (Prior attendance at the Get Your Loved One Sober Class is not required to participate in the HOPE Support Group.
 This support group is open to anyone who could benefit from the support.)
 Click on the document below to print the flyer for the support group.
 This support group is held every Wednesday from 5:30-7 at the Coulee Recovery Center, anyone is welcome.